STAND. COM. REP. NO. 660

 Thirty-First State Legislature

 Regular Session of 2021

 State of Hawaii

-Your Committee on Judiciary and Labor, to which was referred S.B.
-No. 871 entitled:
+Your Committee on Judiciary, to which was referred S.B.
+No. 792 entitled:

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Department of Transportation and one individual.
+Your Committee received testimony in support of this measure from Waikiki Neighborhood Board No. 9 and twelve individuals.

-As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 871, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 871, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 792 and recommends that it pass Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Judiciary,